hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 		+-----------+--------------------------------------+

-8.Verify the successful registration of a new physical server.
+8. Verify the successful registration of a new physical server.

-	# ironic node-list
+	`# ironic node-list`

+ 	The newly created server should appear in the list.
 ##Provision Swift node {#provision-swift-node}

 **Caution**: Do not provision proxy and scale-out object nodes together.
 The requirements are different for proxy nodes and scale-out object nodes.
 It is recommended that you use HP DL380 or HP SL230 servers for Proxy nodes and SL4540 servers for scale-out Object storage nodes.